pulumi/pulumi-terraform-bridge/README.md

 package.
 This can be useful for helper modules and functions, in addition to gradual typing, such as using strongly typed enums in places where the underlying provider may only have weakly typed strings.

-To do this, first add the files in the appropriate package sub-directory, and then add the requisite directives to the provider file.
-See the [AWS overlays directory](https://github.com/pulumi/pulumi-aws/tree/master/overlays/nodejs) for an example of this in action.
+To do this, first add the files in the appropriate package sub-directory of the sdk, and then add the requisite directives to the provider file.
+See the [AWS overlays section in resources.go](https://github.com/pulumi/pulumi-aws/blob/master/provider/resources.go#L4486) for an example of this in action.